-All of the personal data we hold is hosted on Heroku’s cloud platform, which provides us with a wide range of resilience, scaling and security features.
+All of the personal data we hold is hosted on Heroku’s cloud platform and AWS directly, which provides us with a wide range of resilience, scaling and security features.
 Heroku’s cloud platform is hosted on the Amazon Web Services’ platform.
 Heroku is accredited under ISO 27001, SOC 1 and SOC 2/SSAE 16/ISAE 3402, FISMA Moderate, and Sarbanes-Oxley (SOX).

 All third-party interactions with the Cleo service are made through a secure socket layer (SSL), the standard security technology for establishing an encrypted link between a web server and a browser.

 We have written contracts with each of those third-party processors which contain safeguards for your information.